fanweng/cpp-programming/knowledge-base/STL/README.md

 /* swap() interchanges the values of two elements */ std::swap(a, b);

+/* move() efficiently transfers the resource to another object.
+ * thread/lock object cannot be copied, only be moved.
-/* move() efficiently transfers the resource to another object */ /* move operation leaves the moved-from object valid but with unspecified value */ /* after moved, the moved-from object should be destroyed or assigned a new value */ std::string str = "hello";
+ * move operation leaves the moved-from object valid but with unspecified value.
+ * after moved, the moved-from object should be destroyed or assigned a new value.
+ */
+std::string str = "hello";
 std::vector<string> v;
 v.push_back(str);               // copy str to vector
-v.push_back(move(str)); // content of str is moved to vector, after which str might be empty
+v.push_back(std::move(str));    // content of str is moved to vector, after which str might be empty /* move() also works for class which defines the move constructor/assignment */ class MyData{
+    MyData(MyData&& m) = default; // move constructor
+    MyData& operator = (MyData&& m) = default; // move assignment MyData(const MyData& m) = default; // copy constructor
+    MyData& operator = (const myData& m) = default; // copy assignment }
 ```

 ### Sorting and Searching